psaxioti/OpenTRIM/README.md

 ### Usage

+The GUI application `ions-gui` can be invoked on the command line or by double-clicking the executable.
+Some simulation examples are included and can be used as templates.

-Iradina++ provides a command line program which can be invoked by
+The command line program which can be invoked by

 ```
 > iradina++ [options] [-f config.json]